For the Birds Mini-Course Descriptions

 Dotting Connecticut’s shores, mudflats, and estuaries, shorebirds are a welcome sight in summer.
 These birds provide some of the best examples of human-bird interactions and what we can do to mitigate human disturbance to bird species.
 Learn about which species can be spotted in Connecticut and when and where to begin to identify them.

 June 15 -Week 1: Week one begins with a general overview of shorebird adaptions, migration, and conservation action taking place in Connecticut.

-June 29 -Week 3: Sandpipers are both the most numerous group of shorebird found in Connecticut as well as the some of the most difficult to identify.
+June 29 -Week 3: Sandpipers are both the most numerous group of shorebirds found in Connecticut as well as some of the most difficult to identify.
 Finish up this course by challenging your identification skills.

 Session 7: Swallows and Swifts

 Each fall these aerial insectivores dazzle Connecticut residents with their acrobatics and stunning migration displays.
 Learn about these incredible fliers and how they live both here in Connecticut and worldwide.

 September 7 -Week 1: Highly adapted to life on the wing, we will go over how swallows and swifts fly and feed, breeding habits, conservation, and general ID tips.

 September 14 -Week 2: In week 2, dive deeper with your identification skills and begin to distinguish between species.

 September 21 -Week 3: Though Connecticut only sees a handful of swallow and swift species, there are many others throughout the world.
 This week, learn about some of the other species found in the United States and beyond.